Stop, Start, Continue is a method that's often used to prioritize. It helps reflect on what's working, and what to cut.

 Many teams I work with can use help focusing on finishing what they start.
 With the scarce resources of a startup and the fast pace of SaaS Technology companies, it's very common for teams to start many things and not finish them.
 The last 10% of completing a task is where you can really make the difference.

 Here are some examples:

-Be mind full of everything you start, and then finish it.
+Be mindful of everything you start, and then finish it.
 Stopping what's not working is sometimes needed.
-It's often an easy way out from finishing the work.
+It's often an easy way out of finishing the work.
 Don't let it be that.